 How can I use tags to organise my time?

 Turnip works best when you use tags to organise your time.
-If you’re using an integration, Turnip will automatically import tags from your account.
+If you’re using an integration, Turnip will automatically import data from your account as tags.

 If you’re using Turnip on its own, you can create as many tags as you want and use them however you want—it’s totally up to you.